We find the 10 best options, so you can make informed decisions on tons of products and services.

 Bill negotiation services will use their expertise to get you a better deal on many common bills, often without any upfront costs.

 Given that you’re out to save money, the last thing you want to do is to end up paying more of it to someone else.
 Most bill negotiation services understand that, which is why they make a no savings, no fee promise.
 If they can’t lower your bill, you won’t pay anything.
-If they do, you’ll pay a percentage of the savings they’ve scored for you over the next 12 months.
-Billfixers and Billcutterz both charge 50% of your savings in the next year, either in 12 monthly installments or as a single lump fee.
-Billshark, Copatient, and Clarity Money all operate according to a similar system, charging 40%, 35%, and 33% of your savings respectively if they succeed.
+If they do, you’ll pay a percentage of the savings they’ve scored for you over the next 12 months--typically, the charge will range from 35%-50% of your savings.

 Faced with the choice between saving money on regular bills and not losing anything by trying, most consumers decide that it’s worth it to give bill negotiation services a try.
 Cable subscriptions are the most popular target for bill negotiations, but any service that you think might be overcharging you is worth bargaining down.